-First, note that all of the loads and stores, except the three following memcpy\finish, are pipelined.
+First, note that all of the loads and stores, except the three following memcpy_finish, are pipelined.
 To do this, we needed to unroll the copy loop by a factor of four.
 This means that each time through the loop, we can read and store four values.
 At 17 clocks to copy four values, that's roughly three times faster than our previous example.
 The down side, though, is that the loop now needs a final cleanup section where the last 0-3 values will be copied.

 Second, note that we used our remaining length minus one as our loop variable.
-This was done so that the conditions set by subtracting four from our loop variable could be used without a
+This was done so that the conditions set by subtracting four from our loop variable could be used without a separate compare.
+Speaking of the compare, note that we have chosen to use a branch if carry (BC) comparison, which is equivalent to a less-than unsigned comparison.

-'''

 memcpy:

-: R0 = return \ address, R1 = dest, R2 = src, R3 = LEN

-; The following will operate in 6 (N=0), or 2+12N clocks (N\neq 0).

-CMP 0,R3

-JMP.Z RO

-; A conditional return

-; No stack frame needs to be set up to use R4, since the compiler

-; assumes R1-R4 may be used and changed by any subroutine

-memcpy_loop:

-LOD (R2), R4

-; (4 stalls, cannot be scheduled away)

-STO R4, (R1) ; (4 schedulable stalls, has no impact now)

-; Update our count of the number of remaining values to copy

-SUB 1,R3

-; This will be zero when we have copied our last

-JMP.Z RO

-; + 4 stalls, if taken

-ADD 1,R1

-: Implement the destination pointer

-ADD 1,R2

-; Implement the source pointer

-BRA memcpy_loop

-; (1 stall on a BRA instruction)

-'''
+: $R0 = return \ address, \ R1 = dest, \ R2 = src, \ R3 = LEN$; The following will operate in 6 (N = 0), or 2 + 12N clocks $(N \neq 0)$.
+CMP 0,R3 RETN.Z ; A conditional return ; No stack frame needs to be set up to use R4, since the compiler ; assumes R1-R4 may be used and changed by any subroutine memcpy_loop: LB (R2),R4 ; (4 stalls, cannot be scheduled away) SB R4, (R1) ; (4 schedulable stalls, has no impact now) ; Update our count of the number of remaining values to copy ; This will be zero when we have copied our last SUB 1,R3 RETN.Z ; +4 stalls, if taken ADD 1,R1 ; Implement the destination pointer ADD 1,R2 ; Implement the source pointer BRA memcpy_loop ; (1 stall on a BRA instruction)